 What Are the Uses of a Cease and Desist?

-There is a number of cases that might lead someone to issue a cease and desist.
-These include:
+- There are several situations that might lead someone to issue a cease and desist notice, including (but not limited to):

 - Character assassination, libel, slander, or defamation